BigslimVdub/AeonAndroidArmV8/Build_and_Deploy.md

 ```
 If the device shows and no errors are reported, copy the binaries to the sdcard:
 ```
-adb push ./bin /sdcard/aeon/
+adb push ./bin /data/local/tmp
 ```
-Or you can manually move the files by drag and drop to your device SD card folder.
-Also note that some SD cards are not in /sdcard/0/aeon.
-Some external SD cards can be /storage/SCCARDNUMBER/.
-If you download “Terminal Emulator” from the play store you can cd to find your way to the correct card location.
-I like to add an /Aeon/ folder before through “my files” and the external SD card so I can find the sd card easier.
+If you download “Terminal Emulator” from the play store you can cd to find your way to the correct folder location via your device.

-Run aeond
+## Run aeonD via Android Debug Bridge (ADB)

 There are different ways of running cross compiled apps directly.
-Some phones do not let you write to the init.d files so you can't set aeond to start on startup.
+Some phones do not let you write to the init.d files so you can't set aeonD to start on startup.
+If you have a rooted device, you should be able to place the files in and run in the /sdcard folder (your "My Files" Internal storage folder).
+Open a terminal on your desktop after connecting your device to your PC and run these commands:

 ```
 adb shell

-su

-cd /sdcard/aeon/
+cd /data/local/tmp/bin

-./aeond --data-dir /sdcard/0/aeon/
+./aeond --data-dir /data/local/tmp/bin
 ```

 You should now have aeond running successfully on an Android device from your computer and adb bridge!